-Science is taught through the Equals The World about Me, My Cooking and My Play schemes of work.
+Learning that traditionally occurs within occur National Curriculum subjects such as science, geography, history, RE and science can be taught through the Equals The World about Me schemes of work.
 They aim to give pupils a holistic understanding of everyday events and experiences in their world - for example water, weather, food, animals, plants, seasons and materials.